 Defective Medical Products

-There are very strict standards and tests which medical products need to meet before they can be used on a patient.
-Unfortunately, however, on occasion problems can arise which result in a patient being injured or their condition becoming worse as a result.
+There are very strict standards and tests that medical products must meet before they can be used on a patient.
+Unfortunately, however, on occasion problems can arise with defective medical products, which result in a patient being injured or a deterioration in their condition.

 - Metal-on-metal hip replacements